How to make a GIF on a Mac

 Crisp builds an optimal 256-colour palette from your frames and encodes a sharp animated GIF on-device, saving the

-.gifbeside your original — watermark-free.
+.gifbeside your original: one-time.
 Staged several clips?
-It makes a GIF of each in the same batch.
+Crisp Pro makes a GIF of each in the same batch (batch is part of the one-time $129 Pro unlock; one file at a time is free).

 Why Crisp's GIFs look sharp and stay small